tedklin/NerdyVision/README.md

 4. Find centroid of that object (ideal position to shoot)

+5. Calculates error and converts from pixels to degrees

-5. If the center of the camera is aligned with the center x-axis of the object (goal), then it is ready to shoot
+6. If the center of the camera is aligned with the center x-axis of the object (goal), then it is ready to shoot

-6. Otherwise, calculates left and right motor values (drivetrain) in order to get align the center x-axis of the camera and the center x-axis of the object.
-Outputs to SmartDashboard through network tables and prints info to terminal.
+7. Send data over SmartDashboard and print in terminal.